New Clubs

 Based on guidance received, the process is designed to be manageable for volunteers, while the sequence of activities prioritises the tasks that need to be undertaken initially such as exploring why the club is needed.

 Football has experienced impressive participation growth in recent times.
-This has led to a high concentration of Clubs across certain regions such as the Perth metropolitan area.
-FW has previously required a minimum 5km distance between a new Club and existing Clubs.
+This has led to a high concentration of clubs across certain regions such as the Perth metropolitan area.
+FW has previously required a minimum 5km distance between a new club and existing clubs.
 The New Club Application Process does not include an arbitrary distance figure to acknowledge that certain high growth communities may be able to sustain multiple strong Clubs.
 These would require clear evidence-based feasibility meeting the procedural requirements.
-As a guide, new Club applications within 10km's of existing Clubs are unlikely to be approved unless there is clear need.
+As a guide, new club applications within 10km of existing clubs are unlikely to be approved unless there is clear need.

 Why do we need support from our Local Government?